-Additionally, I would suggest that the three systems view is best understood as tracking relatively abstract psychological kinds, and is thus somewhat removed from more fine-grained questions about the precise cognitive and neural mechanisms involved.
-Just as it is no real objection to the view that perception itself is a single psychological kind that it is underpinned by different sensory mechanisms, it is compatible with the three systems view that, at a more fine-grained level of explanation, we must appeal to an array of distinct cognitive mechanisms to explain the various forms of perceptual categorization.
+The question of whether perceptual categorization relies on different cognitive mechanisms across different sensory modalities or instead involves a single multi-modal process is properly in the domain of cognitive neuroscience.
+However, my hope is that I have framed the three kinds view in such a way that it can remain neutral across these two alternatives.
+I would suggest that the three kinds view is best understood as tracking relatively abstract psychological kinds, and is thus somewhat removed from more fine-grained questions about the precise cognitive and neural mechanisms involved.
+Just as it is no real objection to the view that perception itself is a single psychological kind that it is underpinned by different sensory mechanisms, it is compatible with the three kinds view that, at a more fine-grained level of explanation, we must appeal to an array of distinct cognitive mechanisms to explain the various forms of perceptual categorization.